 Under this category is designated those processes where the saline feed water is evaporated, boiled or flashed, by heat addition, and the evaporate condensed by heat extraction into the distillate as pure (desalinated) product water, with brine as a waste product.
 The following evaporation processes are commonly used:

 Power sources for all these processes involve heating, with some degree of waste heat utilization, as a source of power recovery.
 These processes require large amounts of thermal energy and are favored in places where surplus power is freely available, or where thermal energy is cheap.
 Brine, as a by-product, may either be disposed of, or be used for salt recovery.

 Freezing processes are those where heat is extracted from the saline feed water until part of it becomes crystallized into pure water-ice granules, which are then separated from the residual brine, and melted into fresh product water.
 Some of the heat extracted in the freezing cycle may be recovered and utilized in the melting stage.

 The following freezing processes are available:

-To read more about Other Aspects of Desalting
+Subscribe to read more about other Aspects of Desalting